- Humans tend to have dominance hierarchies that emerge in many group contexts.

 And this fact makes life hard.

-3. Free will is sort of wishful thinking—there are enormously powerful factors beyond it that affect all human behavior.
+3. Free will is a sort of wishful thinking—there are enormously powerful factors beyond it that affect all human behavior.

 We love to believe in free will—and I'd say it's important to do so in our daily lives.
 We need a concept of free will to hold others and ourselves accountable.
 But scientific psychology is all about the documentation of factors that govern behavior—beyond simply free will.
 The evolutionary psychological perspective suggests dozens of causes of everyday behaviors that are beyond just free will.
 For instance, if a supervisor at work hires his nephew instead of another more qualified candidate, he partly chose that outcome—but he also may unconsciously be demonstrating kin-selected altruism or the tendency to over-benefit kin in decisions.
 He may have convinced himself that his nephew really was the best—in spite of other evidence.
 This kind of thing happens all the time.
 In Little League, coaches' kids often get great field positions and nice places in the batting order.
 And few coaches would admit that they are engaging in unconsciously determined and evolutionarily-shaped nepotism.
 You control your behavior—but only to a point—and there are lots of evolved forces at work that control your behavior along with whatever free will you've got.